go to the top of the page

 with the Rolland Family Band in their appearances with the American

 Festival Orchestra in a series of 10 concerts in China, and taught the appreciative Chinese audiences to say "Howdy!" and "Yeee-haw!!"
-In late July 2014 he will travel once again throughout China to give a series of 22 concerts with his current 9 piece band, "Doc Rolland's Americana String Ensemble", and two interpretive dancers.
+In August 2014 he gave 24 concerts in 23 cities in China with his 9 piece band, "Doc Rolland's Americana String Ensemble" and two interpretive dancers.

 As a fiddle teacher he emphasizes freedom and ease of playing with good motion patterns and a relaxed balanced efficient technique, learning traditional tunes, making the fiddle talk, playing musically and expressively, understanding style, diagnosing and analyzing technical problems, double stops, chord knowledge and understanding fiddle harmony.